 Sharing content on your social media and posting blog articles are two popular ways to curate content.
 But there are more ways out there:

-Tools like paper.li , Nuzzel allow you to curate different articles to form a kind of newspaper or compilation of articles.
-Putting together good professional articles in a bundle for the target group can be a very good way to enhance your reputation.
+Tools like Paper.li or Nuzzel offer the service of curating different articles into a kind of newspaper or article compilation.
+Bundling good professional articles for the target group can be a very good way for the reputation.

 The only difference with content curation is you'd be using external facts.
 Ask the content author's in advance for permission to make an infographic using their content if the facts aren't common knowledge or if they're provided by someone else.
 If all goes well, these authors might also share the infographic with their contacts.